-Looking to extend your existing AES-CTR/MPEG-DASH content to iOS or macOS?
-Using our PRESTOplay for iOS and PRESTOplay for Desktops SDKs, you can deploy iOS and macOS player apps using AES-CTR encrypted MPEG-DASH content with the Widevine DRM system.
+Looking to extend your existing AES-CTR/MPEG-DASH content to iOS or native macOS apps?
+Using our PRESTOplay for iOS and PRESTOplay for Web Apps SDKs, you can deploy iOS and macOS player apps using AES-CTR encrypted MPEG-DASH content with the Widevine DRM system.
 This lets you bypass the need for HLS/AES-CBC formatted content and Apple’s FairPlay Streaming DRM system.

 How do I deliver protected content with HbbTV?